 The USACE planning regulation applicable to feasibility studies, Engineering Regulation (ER) 1105-2-100, Planning Guidance Notebook (PGN) requires project-caused adverse impacts to significant ecological resources be avoided or minimized to the extent practicable, and that remaining, unavoidable impacts be compensated to the extent justified through mitigation (USACE 2000).
-The Tentatively Selected Plan (TSP) for the Houston Ship Channel (HSC) Expansion Channel Improvement Project (HSC-ECIP) will have unavoidable impacts to oyster reef lining the HSC and Bayport Ship Channel (BSC) from the various measures comprising the TSP such as channel widening, bend easings, and turning basins.
+The National Economic Development plan (NED) and the Local Preferred Plan (LPP) for the Houston Ship Channel (HSC) Expansion Channel Improvement Project (HSC-ECIP) would have unavoidable impacts to oyster reef lining the HSC and Bayport Ship Channel (BSC) from the various measures comprising the NED and LPP such as channel widening, bend easings, and turning basins.
+The LPP includes all of the NED features plus additional features that for this analysis would be called Increment LPP.
 The oyster reef habitat mitigation plan is provided in Appendix P. The PGN and other mitigation planning regulations require impacts and mitigation for those impacts to be quantified.
 Habitat units calculated using habitat evaluation procedures or similar methodology are one acceptable way to measure impacts and mitigation planning outputs.
 These are calculated using habitat models that quantify the functions provided by the impacted habitat.

 USACE planning regulations also require that project impacts to significant resources be forecasted, and compared and contrasted with the condition of these resources without the project over the project period of analysis.
 The period of analysis is the time required for implementation of a project plus 50 years for this type of project (deep draft navigation).
 This report describes the habitat modeling procedures used to calculate the with-project impacts to oyster reef and compare them to the without project condition of the impacted reef.
-The report also provides the Cost Effectiveness Incremental Cost Analysis (CE-ICA) for the TSP at this stage of planning.
-The report will be updated once the TSP is refined in the next planning phase following the release of the Draft Integrated Feasibility Report and Environmental Impact Statement (DIFR-EIS).
+The report also provides the Cost Effectiveness Incremental Cost Analysis (CE-ICA) for the NED and LPP at this stage of planning.
+The report would be updated once the NED and LPP are refined in the next planning phase following the release of the Draft Integrated Feasibility Report and Environmental Impact Statement (DIFR-EIS).